martinsirbe/cex-stock-checker/readme.md

 - [PyYAML] version 3.11

 ### To do list
-- [x] Check if items are in stock
+- [x] Check if items are in stock.
-- [x] Check item availability in a specific shop
+- [x] Check item availability in a specific shop.
+- [x] Notify about changes via email.
 - [ ] Previous price check to notify when the price drops.
-- [ ] Notify about changes via email

 [Python]: <https://www.python.org/>
 [PyYAML]: <http://pyyaml.org/>